-Floods have become a major problem in India in recent years.
-Some part or the other is flooded every year during the rainy season.
+Floods have become a major problem in our country in recent years.
+Some part of the country or the other is flooded every year during the rainy season.
 This causes severe damage to people, crops and livestock.
 Let us find out if we have contributed to this in any way.

-Vegetation cover on the land (trees, plants, grass etc.) obstructs the run off of rainwater and slows down the speed of its flow.
+Vegetation cover on the land (trees, plants, grass, etc.) obstructs the run off of rainwater and slows down the speed of its flow.
 This slowing down helps the rainwater to percolate into the soil.
 Floods are often caused by sudden increase in the volume of water reaching a river.
 Vegetation allows the water to flow slowly into the river, thus preventing sudden flooding.
 It also helps to increase the amount of water which goes into the soil.

 Vegetation also helps to prevent floods in another way.
 It reduces the erosion of soil by rainwater.
-If there is little or no vegetation, rainwater cuts and carries with it a lot of top soil.
+If there is little or no vegetation, rainwater cuts and carries with it a lot of topsoil.
 This soil is deposited on the riverbed, which reduces the depth of the river.
 This results in the reduction of capacity of the river to carry water.
 Thus, with even a little rain, the rivers are flooded and they overflow their banks, causing damage.
-If the surface of the land is covered with vegetation, then soil erosion is greatly reduced.
+If the surface of the land is Free Distribution by Govt. of A.P.

+covered with vegetation, then soil erosion is greatly reduced.